 - Most museums and parks have free days.
-Plan your trip in advance.
+Plan your trip.

 - Become the event planner among your groups of friends and be responsible for planning affordable fun.

-- Seek out and try different entertainment options which are lost cost.
+- Seek out and try different entertainment options which are low cost.
 Try camping, try hiking, try attending a community event.
 Repeat what you enjoy.